Frequently Asked Questions about Home Education

 How many homeschoolers are there?

 No one knows for sure, since countries vary so widely in their data collection requirements and practices.
 Regulations and oversight vary even within countries.
 In Germany, for instance, homeschooling is almost entirely illegal, but research suggests that enforcement of such prohibitions varies by region.
 In the United States, many state regulations include mandatory registration and testing, but some states make no effort to enforce these rules.
-Despite the lack of consistent and comprehensive data, it seems clear that home education is a growing phenomenon worldwide, with strongest representation in Australia (perhaps as many as 30,000); Canada (perhaps as many as 50,000); Great Britain (perhaps as many as 80,000);and the United States (likely more than two million).
+Despite the lack of consistent and comprehensive data, it seems clear that home education is a growing phenomenon worldwide, with strongest representation in Australia, Canada, Great Britain, and the United States.

 What are the legal requirements for homeschooling?